KathTheDragon/Wyrm/README.md

 ```
 There are several exceptions to this generalisation.

 Firstly, pairs of curly brackets `{...}` evaluate their contents as an expression, and interpolate the result.
 In order to display literal brackets, simply escape the opening bracket with a backslash: `\{`.
-An opening bracket without a closing bracket on the same line, however, never needs escaping.
+Empty brackets, as well as an opening bracket without a closing bracket on the same line, however, never need escaping.
 Examples:
 ```
 This line displays the contents of the {variable}.
-This line does \{not}.
+This line displays the \{brackets} literally.
-Nor do these {lines
+So do {} these {lines
 }.
 ```